-- There is significant tax deferral available by earning ABI through a corporation. - There is a tax cost to earning ABI through a corporation, if after-tax profits are distributed to an individual shareholder as a dividend.
-Tax cost significantly increase when ABI is earned at the general rate and then distributed to an individual shareholder as a dividend.
+- There is significant tax deferral available by earning ABI through a corporation. - There is a small tax cost to earning ABI through a corporation at the SBD rate and a small tax savings at the general tax rate if after-tax profits are distributed to an individual shareholder as a dividend.